BAK2K3/WYSPA/README.md

 ##### Header

-The header of the page contains the **NavBar** , the **Logo** , and the **Help** function.
+The header of the page contains the **NavBar**, the **Logo**, and the **Help** function.
 It is a static element, and is affixed to the top of the page at all times.
 Where the page body content exceeds the viewport of the screen, the **NavBar** has been designed **not** be a “sticky” element, so as to utilise the full viewport when required.

 ##### Navigation

 On larger viewports, the navigational elements are separated into separate links within the **NavBar**.
-On medium viewports and lower, the navigational elements are collapsed into a **SideNav,** which can be activated with a toggler in the upper-left corner.
+On medium viewports and lower, the navigational elements are collapsed into a **SideNav**, which can be activated with a toggler in the upper-left corner.

 ##### Logo